sanjeevbhusal/notes/How django ninja serves default documentation.md

 - This html file also has a link to `/api/openapi.json`.
 This is a predefined url in django ninja.
 When request gets sent to this url, django ninja will take all the registered api endpoint and make a json file called openapi.json.
 This json file has all the api routes registered, the params type that they take, the response type that they send etc.
 - When css, javascript, and openapi.json file is downloaded, javascript will then construct a html page.
 This page is the final documentation page.

+> [!info]
+> This default documentation is not available in production